Skip to Content

 2. Validating provider and model match the plan’s execution context

-3. Validating systemPromptHash for custom tool tasks to detect prompt drift
+3. Validating systemPromptHash for custom skill tasks to detect prompt drift

 Plan Risk Classification